Disenchantment

 In social science, disenchantment (Entzauberung) is the cultural rationalization and devaluation of religion apparent in modern society.
 The term was borrowed from Friedrich Schiller by Max Weber to describe the character of a modernized, bureaucratic, secularized Western society.
 In Western society, according to Weber, scientific understanding is more highly valued than belief, and processes are oriented toward rational goals, as opposed to traditional society, in which "the world remains a great enchanted garden".

 Enlightenment ambivalence

-Weber's ambivalent appraisal of the process of disenchantment as both positive and negative was taken up by the Frankfurt school in their examination of the self-destructive elements in Enlightenment rationalism.
+Weber's ambivalent appraisal of the process of disenchantment as both positive and negative was taken up by the Frankfurt School in their examination of the self-destructive elements in Enlightenment rationalism.

 Jürgen Habermas has subsequently striven to find a positive foundation for modernity in the face of disenchantment, even while appreciating Weber's recognition of how far secular society was created from, and is still "haunted by the ghosts of dead religious beliefs."

+Wang Huning has written that disenchantment constitutes a dialectical tension in the West which drives forward social and material progress at the expense of "authority, moderation, self-sufficiency, and self-confidence."

 Some have seen the disenchantment of the world as a call for existentialist commitment and individual responsibility before a collective normative void.